Connor93/speech/README.md

 node speech.js (--file / -f) your_file.txt

+optional flags:
+-v, --voice       Specify a voice to use.

 Windows will use whichever voice you have set as your default tts voice, on Osx and Linux, you can choose from a list of voices found here:

 https://github.com/marak/say.js/